-C. Planning Area 3 - Existing Private Marina Access and Beach
+Planning Area 3 - Existing Private Marina Access and Beach

 Planning Area 3 consists of an existing narrow strip of private marina access walkway and non-publicly accessible beach area located between the Bayside Village Mobile Home Park and Bayside Marina, which provides marina lessee access to private boat slips and docks.
 Development shall incorporate a minimum 12-foot-wide public pedestrian and bicyclist promenade within the existing marina access walkway and also across the private beach/submerged fee owned land with the width necessary to complete a continuous connection to the existing or planned regional trails and paths, and to the Newport Dunes recreational area.
-Allowed improvements shall be limited to public promenade, guardrails, seawall/bulkhead replacement, landscaping, screening and lighting.
-No other development shall occur within this walkway and the beach area.
+Allowed improvements shall be limited to access walkwayspublic promenade. seawall/bulkhead guardrails, replacement, landscaping, and screening and lighting.
+The non-publicly accessible beach area is currently utilized by the existing Bayside Village Mobile Home Park.
+No other development shall occur within this walkway and the beach area, which shall remain as private open space..